kmorope/aranda-design-system/_docs/introduccion/01-getting-started.md

 A 'Pattern' is any part of the user interface, by default there are 3 types:

-- **library**
+- **Foundations**
-  - library are global constraints that define the basic parameters of parts of the UI.
+  - Foundations are global constraints that define the basic parameters of parts of the UI.
   - Example, a Typeface, Primary or Secondary Colors, Icons.

-- **tools**
+- **Components**
-  - tools are stand-alone UI patterns that can be directly used in the interface.
+  - Components are stand-alone UI patterns that can be directly used in the interface.
-  - They can include library, or can be constructed with uniques styles.
+  - They can include Foundations, or can be constructed with uniques styles.
   - Example, Primary Button, Secondary Button, Card, Card Group, Table, etc.

 - **Templates**
   - Templates are pre-determined page layouts.
-  - They can include tools and library, or can be constructed uniquely.
+  - They can include components and foundations, or can be constructed uniquely.
   - Examples, Full-Width Content Page, Sidebar Page, Two Column Page